Skip Navigation

 Everything about Christ’s ancestral line screams anything but holiness and divine kingship.
 Even the Hebrew patriarchs were full of scandal!
 Matthew doesn’t highlight people because of their holiness or perfect pedigree.
 Rather, he traces the path to God’s covenant promises.
 Christ will not be deterred from coming to rescue His people (from all nations).

-Advent blogmanger 1 matthew 1 genealogy
+advent blogmanger 1 matthew 1 genealogy

 The Ancestors of Jesus